Nathan-Nesbitt/Minecraft_AI/src/front_end/templates/lessons/orefinder.md

 Since we are looking for a value on the number line and not a group, this is a REGRESSION problem.

-This model will make the bot mine at the predicted depth and biome.

 ## Model Description

 In this lesson we will use a Decision Tree to determine the location of a material.
 In order to find